Our core commitment

 Filter list updates

-Purus periodically fetches updated content filter rule sets from our servers to keep blocking rules current.
-These requests contain no user-identifying information and no browsing data.
-Only a standard network request is made to check for and download updated rules.
+Purus can periodically fetch updated content filter rule sets from our servers to keep blocking rules current.
+This feature is not currently active in the app.
+When active, these requests contain no user-identifying information and no browsing data — only a standard request to check for and download updated rule files.

 False positive reports